SÓLHEIMAR ECO-VILLAGE GUESTHOUSE

 Veghús has 6 double rooms with private bathroom and 2 apartments for up to 4 people.
 There is a fully equipped kitchen available for use.

-The room for friends travelling together.
+The room for friends or a family travelling together.

 TWIN ROOM WITH SHARED BATHROOM